tavaresrodrigo/VaiMoving/README.md

 # VaiMoving
-VaiMoving is a platform that helps you to move everything everywhere.
+VaiMoving is a platform that helps you to move your stuff everywhere in your city.